 Nearshoring is useful for companies who want constant, real-time collaboration with their in-house staff.
 For a company based in Paris, nearshoring might be done with Ukraine, who are only a couple of hours ahead.

-Offshoring is nearshoring without the proximity restriction.
-You build an independently-functioning development team, anywhere in the world, and everyone on that team is a full-time employee of your company.
+Offshoring is where you build an independently-functioning development team, anywhere in the world, and everyone on that team is a full-time employee of your company.

-This adds a potentially awkward time difference, but eliminates the risks of engaging short-term contractors.
-It also allows companies to hand-pick their developers, with no geographical limits.
-They collaborate with your in-house team, work on projects, and build software consistently.
+Though this adds a time difference, it eliminates the risks of engaging short-term contractors.
+It also allows companies to hand-pick their developers, with no geographical limitations.

 Outsourcing: a cost-driven model